Prithvi Highway

-The Prithvi Highway or NH17 (previously: H04)(पृथ्वी राजमार्ग) is a 174 km highway connecting Naubise of Tribhuvan Highway, 26km from Kathmandu, the capital of Nepal, and Prithivi Chowk, Pokhara, a tourist city in the western part of Nepal.
+The Prithvi Highway or NH17 (previously: H04) (पृथ्वी राजमार्ग) is a 174 km highway connecting Naubise of Tribhuvan Highway, 26km from Kathmandu, the capital of Nepal, and Prithivi Chowk, Pokhara, a tourist city in the western part of Nepal.

 History

 The construction of the highway started in 1967 with the help of the Chinese government.
 The construction was completed in 1974.
 The highway is named after King Prithvi Narayan Shah.

+The highway was damaged by the 2026 Nepal floods.

 Route

 This landslide-prone and heavily congested highway passes through five districts: Kathmandu, Dhading, Chitwan, Tanahu and Kaski.
 This highway has a junction with Tribhuvan Highway at Naubise.
 The Bharatpur-Mugling section connects this highway to Mahendra Highway, the longest highway in Nepal.
 The highway also connects Nuwakot District via a newly constructed road in Galchhi and connects to the district headquarter of Dhading District at Phurke Khola, Malekhu.
 Until 2011 opening of the B.P.
 Koirala Highway, this highway was the only improved land route from Kathmandu Valley to all points south, and as such the main artery for heavy trucks into Kathmandu Valley and into Pokhara.

 The hills that flank the 206 km stretch of the Prithvi Highway from Kathmandu to Pokhara contain some of the most important religious sites in Nepal.
 Manakamana Mandir near Mugling, is one of the oldest temples in central Nepal and is an important destination for Hindu pilgrimage.

 A 25 km road off the main highway connecting Pokhara and Kathmandu links to the historical town of Gorkha.
 Apart from these historic points of interest, the highway is lined with modern townships that have sprung up around important road junctions and river crossings.
 The scenery along the highway is dramatic as it follows a series of deep river valleys.
 On clear days, most of the way to Pokhara there are views of Machapuchare and the Annapurna massif.